View the 7 Day ForecastWeather Data Provided by Visual Crossing

 Weekly Trivia Question

-(Hint: It sits on the Mississippi River.)
+(Hint: It sits on the Missouri River east of Kansas City.)

 Last Week’s Answer: